HollenLab/pyxm/README.md

 - [x] Connect to an STM device using TCP/IP sockets
 - [x] Fine-tuned control of STM parameters with easy-to-use input fields.
-- [x] Simultaneous execution and creation of tasks allowing for versatile experimentation and efficient workflow management.
+- [x] Simultaneous execution and creation of tasks allowing for versatile experimentation and an efficient workflow.
 - [x] Preview images from a task inside scan area.
 - [x] Customize TCP/IP commands to accomodate syntax used by the users STM controller.
 - [ ] Save task sets for reuse or documentation.